PET scanPositron emission tomography; Tumor imaging - PET; PET/CT

 - You are pregnant or think you might be pregnant.

 - You have any allergies to injected dye (contrast).

-You may feel a sharp sting when the needle containing the tracer is placed into your vein.
+You may feel a sharp sting when the needle with the tracer is placed into your vein.

 A PET scan causes no pain.
 The table may be hard or cold, but you can request a blanket or pillow.